Proven-Paradox/shaper-system/Handbook.md

 Action: Counter
 Prerequisites: None
 Range: Melee
-Targets: 1 enemy
+Targets: 1 foe
-Trigger: The targeted enemy fails on an Offense attempt.
+Trigger: The targeted foe fails on an Offense attempt.
 Cost: 2 MP
 Damage: x1
 Scaling: At Hero Tier 2, you may increase the cost of this Ability by 5 MP to increase its Damage Multiplier by 1.
 When you increase its cost this way, treat this as a Tier 2 Ability.